 - I have also seen big families booking their own private tempo travelers.
 For small families, a cab is OK, we had got Innova just for 2 of us.

-- Our driver was telling us that sharing hardly works because conflict of interest takes place among the passengers; and the driver stops according to his main points.
+- Our driver was telling us that sharing hardly works because conflict of interest takes place among the passengers.
+The driver stops according to his main points only.
 He will not stop for sightseeing wherever or whenever you wished him to.

-- For us, we had hired private, so the driver was in our control.
-I used to keep telling him to stop many places to click pictures and also for natures call.
-He was cool and this was actually the first thing that I told him about, that I will be asking him to stop often during the trip.
+- For us, we had hired a private cab, so the driver was in our control.
+I used to keep telling him to stop many places to click pictures and also for nature’s call.
+He was cool.
+This was actually the first thing that I told him; that I will be asking him to stop often during the trip.

-- I have never seen private mini buses plying on these sight seeing routes, majority are these Leh Ladakh taxis & tempo travelers.
+- I have never seen private mini buses plying on these sightseeing routes, the majority are these Leh Ladakh taxis & tempo travelers.

 Accommodation and Hotel Booking

-- When it comes to hotel booking, it is advisable to book in advance through package or online portals if you are with a family.
-If you are in a small group of friends of girls & boys on bike, then it becomes easy to look for hotels and research around by your own after you reach Leh.
+When it comes to hotel booking, it is advisable to book in advance through packages or online portals if you are with a family.
+If you are in a small group of friends of girls & boys on bikes, then it becomes easy to look for hotels and research around on your own after you reach Leh.

-- But as of now, expenses & tariffs are increased over the year and living expenses for lunch & dinner in Leh city is increased. eg tea is 15-20-25.
+But as of now, expenses & tariffs have increased over the year.
+Daily expenses for lunch & dinner in Leh city have also gone up.
+A cup of tea is for Rs.
+15-20-25.
 Per day proper meal for 2 people will at least be around Rs.
 1000 along with water bottles as water refilling points were closed in some places.